Ryouh/Feats-Revisited/Feats.md

 to zero hit 0 hit points, you revert to your normal form with 0 hit points.
 You can use his feature once and you regain the ability to do so when you finish a long rest.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Dragonborn

 ### Dragon Fear

 When angered, you can radiate menace.
-You gain the following benefits:

 Instead of exhaling destructive energy, you can expend a use of your Breath Weapon trait to roar, forcing each creature of your choice within 30 feet of you to make a Wisdom saving throw (DC 8 + your proficiency bonus + your Charisma modifier).
 A target automatically succeeds on the save if it can’t hear or see you.
 On a failed save, a target becomes frightened of you for 1 minute.
 If the frightened target takes any damage, it can repeat the saving throw, ending the effect on itself on a success.

 ### Dragon Hide

 Your manifest scales and claws reminiscent of your draconic ancestors.
 You gain the following benefits:

-Your scales harden.
++ Your scales harden.
 While you aren’t wearing armor, you can calculate your AC as 13 + your Dexterity modifier.
 You can use a shield and still gain this benefit.
-You grow retractable claws from the tips of your fingers.
+* You grow retractable claws from the tips of your fingers.
 Extending or retracting the claws requires no action.
 The claws are natural weapons, which you can use to make unarmed strikes.
 If you hit with them, you deal slashing damage equal to 1d4 + your Strength modifier, instead of the normal bludgeoning damage for an unarmed strike.

 ### Improved Dragon Breath

 **Prerequisite:** Level 3.

 You mastered your Breath Weapon granting you the following benefits:

-You can use your Breath Weapon as a bonus action.
+* You can use your Breath Weapon as a bonus action.
-You can use your Breath Weapon a number of times equal to your constitution modifier (minimum of 1) before you must finish a long rest.
+* You can use your Breath Weapon a number of times equal to your constitution modifier (minimum of 1) before you must finish a long rest.

 ### Dragon Senses

 **Prerequisite:** Level 9.

 Your draconic senses have heightened, granting you the following benefits:

-You gain darkvision up to a range of 60ft.
+* You gain darkvision up to a range of 60ft.
-You gain blindsight up to a range of 10ft.
+* You gain blindsight up to a range of 10ft.

 ### Dragon Form

 **Prerequisite:** Level 12.

-You embrace your draconic blood; you gain the following
+You embrace your draconic blood; you gain the following benefits:
-benefits:

-Your creature type becomes dragon instead of humanoid.
+* Your creature type becomes dragon instead of humanoid.
-You sprout leathery wings; you gain a fly speed equal to your walking speed.
+* You sprout leathery wings; you gain a fly speed equal to your walking speed.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Dwarf

 ### Dwarven Fortitude

 You have the blood of dwarf heroes flowing through your veins.
 You gain the following benefits:

-Whenever you take the Dodge action in combat, you can spend one Hit Die to heal yourself.
+* Whenever you take the Dodge action in combat, you can spend one Hit Die to heal yourself.
 Roll the die, add your Constitution modifier, and regain a number of hit points equal to the total (minimum of 1).
-When you get forcefully moved by any means, you can use your reaction to reduce this movement by 10ft.
+* When you get forcefully moved by any means, you can use your reaction to reduce this movement by 10ft.

 ### Dwarven Stubbornness